Goldcliff Lagoons Guide

 Key Species - Wader flocks on the foreshore.
 Curlew, Dunlins, Shelduck, Oystercatchers, and Gulls

-Rarities Observed - Seawatching has resulted in Gannets, Porpoises, Manx Shearwaters, and Curlews Sandpipers on the mud.
+Rarities Observed - Seawatching has resulted in Gannets, Porpoises, Manx Shearwaters, and Curlew Sandpipers on the mud.

 Key Species - Dunlin, Ringed, and Little Ringed Plovers, Avocets, and Oystercatchers.
 Curlews like to roost on this lagoon.

-Rarities observed - Peregrine Falcon, Marsh Harrier, Grey Phalarope, Glossy Ibis, Spoonbills, and Curlews Sandpipers.
+Rarities observed - Peregrine Falcon, Marsh Harrier, Grey Phalarope, Glossy Ibis, Spoonbills, and Curlew Sandpipers.

 9. Boat Lane Seawall.

 You cannot get to this location by walking through Goldcliff Lagoons Reserve.
-In order to reach this location, you need to walk up Goldcliff Road from where birders park their cars on the road.
+To reach this location, you need to walk up Goldcliff Road from where birders park their cars on the road.
 Continue past the farm on the left and walk through where the road narrows near a reen.
-You will then sea a footpath and NRW information sign.
-Walk along the path which runs the other side of the pill.
+You will then see a footpath and an NRW information sign.
+Walk along the path which runs on the other side of the pill.

-Rarities observed - Marsh Harries and Hen Harriers flying down from Uskmouth and Redhouse Barns.
+Rarities observed - Marsh Harriers and Hen Harriers flying down from Uskmouth and Redhouse Barns.

 The Friends of Goldcliff Lagoons Webpage

 I cannot write about the reserve without making mention of the Friends of Goldcliff.
-This is an informal group of volunteers who love the reserve who have worked with the NRW to improve the reserve such as building the Snipe and Marsh Platforms.
+This is an informal group of volunteers who love the reserve and have worked with the NRW to improve the reserve, such as building the Snipe and Marsh Platforms.

 Please visit the website (CLICK ON THIS)

-You may notice one or two photographs on the website of mine ;)
+You may notice one or two photographs on my website of mine ;)

 Aerial Views of Goldcliff